 Day 5-9: Nile Cruise from Luxor to Aswan

 Based on our research, a five day Nile cruise (which included accommodation, transportation, all meals, and a private professional guide), was the best ‘bang for our buck’.
-We paid $395 CAD each for all of this on a high-end boat and found it both comfortable and relaxing.
-Plus, we lucked in and had the world’s best guide, Abdul for each daily excursion.
+It was busy but without a doubt, the Nile Cruise was my favourite part of my 2 weeks in Egypt.

-The excursion starts around 8am, so you will have time to get back from the hot air balloon ride and have breakfast before you start.
-For the five-day cruise you will explore Luxor, Edfu, and Aswan.
+The cruise excursions start around 8am, so you will have time to get back from the hot air balloon ride and have breakfast before you start.
+For the five-day cruise, like I did, you will explore Luxor, Edfu, and Aswan.
 Included in the cruise itinerary are the following sites:

 - Valley of the Kings (entry to 3 royal tombs) and Queen Hatshepsut’s temple